dotnet/docs-aspire/docs/database/azure-cosmos-db-entity-framework-integration.md

 ---

-For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

-## Example usage
+### Add Cosmos DB context

-In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireAzureEFCoreCosmosExtensions.AddCosmosDbContext%2A> extension to register a <xref:System.Data.Entity.DbContext?displayProperty=fullName> for use via the dependency injection container.
+In the :::no-loc text="Program.cs"::: file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireAzureEFCoreCosmosExtensions.AddCosmosDbContext%2A> extension method to register a <xref:System.Data.Entity.DbContext?displayProperty=fullName> for use via the dependency injection container.
+The method takes a connection name parameter.

 ```csharp
 builder.AddCosmosDbContext<MyDbContext>("cosmosdb");
 ```

+> [!TIP]
+> The `connectionName` parameter must match the name used when adding the Cosmos DB resource in the app host project.
+In other words, when you call `AddAzureCosmosDB` and provide a name of `cosmosdb` that same name should be used when calling `AddCosmosDbContext`.
+For more information, see [Add Azure Cosmos DB resource](#add-azure-cosmos-db-resource-resource).

 You can then retrieve the <xref:Microsoft.EntityFrameworkCore.DbContext> instance using dependency injection.
 For example, to retrieve the client from a service: